- Code ARTV3034

 At this level students will apply appropriate Workplace Health and Safety practices.

-This course is delivered by the following School of Art & Design disciplines: Animation and Video, Painting, Photomedia, Printmedia and Drawing, and Sculpture and Spatial Practice.
+This course is delivered by the following School of Art & Design disciplines: Painting, Photography and Media Arts, Printmedia and Drawing, and Sculpture and Spatial Practice.

 Upon successful completion, students will have the knowledge and skills to: